matthewrdev/xamarin-forms-in-visual-studio-mac/README.md

 Using Xamarin.Forms inside Visual Studio Mac caused instability in both MFractor and Visual Studio Mac itself.

-🚨**If you choose to use Xamarin.Forms to build UIs, proceed with caution.**🚨
+**🚨If you choose to use Xamarin.Forms to build UIs, proceed with caution🚨**

 At MFractor, we recommend using [XWT](https://github.com/mono/xwt) or Xamarin.Mac/AppKit to build user interfaces for Visual Studio Mac.